From: Heidelberg, Germany

 From: Oslo, Norway

 Singing, playing my ukulele, knitting and being crafty in general are my most beloved hobbies.
-I am so grateful to have found a job here in the DAI International Kindergarten, where I can enjoy teaching, learning and being creative with children from so many countries!
+I am so grateful to have found a job here in the DAI International Kindergarten, where I started working in 2016 and can enjoy teaching, learning and being creative with children from so many countries!

-Mimi Steele was born in San Francisco, California.
-She studied Humanities, Dance and Theater Arts at World College West and Sonoma State University’s School of Expressive Arts.
-She worked at Sassarini Elementary School in Sonoma, California and choreographed children musicals for San Rafael recreation department.
-While living in Taiwan and raising her daughter Mimi taught English at Big Bird Language Schools in Taipei and Shin Chu City as well as holding the position of director of Taipei Youth Program Association, TYPA.
+I studied Humanities, Dance and Theater Arts at World College West and Sonoma State University’s School of Expressive Arts.
+I worked at Sassarini Elementary School in Sonoma/California and choreographed children musicals for San Rafael recreation department.
+While living in Taiwan and raising my daughter I taught English at Big Bird Language Schools in Taipei and Shin Chu City.
+Also I held the position of director of Taipei Youth Program Association, TYPA.

-I am from Los Angeles, California, but the last year I lived in Washington state.
+I am from Los Angeles but I’ve also lived in Washington State for a year.
 I have a bachelor’s degree in Elementary Education from San Diego State University with a specialization in English literacy and Special Education.
 In the past I have taught preschool, worked in a second grade classroom with Spanish speaking students, and was the full time nanny for a three-year-old girl and her teenage brothers.

 In the United States I liked to spend my free time with my family doing things such as hiking, playing games, and going to the river.
 While my husband and I are living in Germany, I look forward to travelling and getting acquainted with the different cultures and beautiful sites Europe has to offer.

 Since the beginning of 2016 I have been working an internship with the DAI, teaching English Intensive Courses and leading English Language Holiday Camps for local children between the ages of 5 and 12.
+I’ve been with the DAI Kindergarten since summer 2016.
 During my studies I directed choirs and taught music lessons, and I look forward to encouraging children to follow all of their creative impulses, the same way that my family and my teachers supported me.

 In my free time I like to read, play games, and play music with my friends here in the Heidelberg area.
 I also play Ultimate Frisbee with the Heidees, a club team sponsored by TVE Eppelheim.